gomez9656/gomez9656/README.md

 ### Hi! 👋

-My name is Juan Pablo Gomez Garcia and I want to create embedded systems that lands in another planets and help humanity expand their presence in space🚀.
-I'm from Colombia and I am 24 years old.
-I have an Electronic Engineering degree and i am currently searching for oportunities in the embedded systems world.
+I am an Electronic Engineer who wants to create Embedded Systems that help humanity expand their presence in space.
+I am seeking for a challenging position in the aerospace sector in Germany as an Embedded Systems/Software Engineer.

-### Passions
-One of my greatest passion is hardware programming.
-I love embedded software and everything that comes with it.
-My other passion is the space exploration.
-Rockets, orbital mechanics, humans on space; are among my greatest interest.
-My goal is to work on a place where I can uny this 2 passions and bring some truly improvements to the world.

-I also like cooking and running outdoors.

-### Education
-I studied Electronic Engineering in UPB Colombia.
-Besides that, I studied a lot of programming topics in Platzi, and embedded systems in Udemy.

-### Lenguages
+As a Release Manager I learned Git, GitLab and Jenkins.
+Software from development to production was my key responsibility.
+I identified the risks that could delay the release and solved them with the different teams.

+Embedded C, RTOS, ARM, debugging, hardware software level development, timers and interrupts are among the skills I have learned trough certifications and hobby projects as a Brick Breaker game.

+In college I was a member of a I+D research group. where I feel proud of developing a Python software to do automatic drilling in boards, using a 3D printer.
+This software helped me to design and prototype 2 other projects:

+- PCB Arduino shield for students to practice continuous control subjects
+- IoT prototype to control several 3D printers at the workshop, while the students are at home.
+Saving time and identifying errors early

+You can check all of this project in my GitHub: @gomez9656

-Fluent English and an intermediate German.
-If you want to ask me anything please try it on German, I would like to improve it.
+My native language is Spanish.
+I have a fluent English and an intermediate German.
+Don't hesitate to contact me here.
+Do it on German, ¡I would like to improve it!

 ### Website
 You can reach me on: